Ctrlpanel-gg/panel/.github/PULL_REQUEST_TEMPLATE.md

 ✨ Thank you for your contribution to our project!
 Before you submit your pull request, please take a moment to review and complete the following

-⚠️ Please modify this template below and if not already one, read our pull request rules, Thanks!
+⚠️ Please modify this template below and if not already done, read our pull request rules, Thanks!

 Ensure that your pull request meets the following criteria: